Tylerdevries/ToDoApp/README.md

 The prior two walkthroughs in this module of the course.

-I used the following sites as sources for django components.
+I used the following sites as sources and tutorials for django components.

 https://stackoverflow.com/